da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

 We've licensed our pipelines and data to specify whether it can be reused or if it can be commercialised, and if we need to be cited.

-We can show [what testing](episodes/step5Testing.html) we've done to our datasets.
+We can show [what testing](episodes/step5Testing.html) we've done to our datasets to ensure validity.

 ::::::::::::::::::::::::::::::